 - 2.1.1.
 Any marker capable of ramping shall fire no more than one shot per press and release of the trigger unless, - 2.1.1.1.
 The trigger has been pressed and released four times and - 2.1.1.2.
-The trigger has been pressed and released at least once every 200 milliseconds. - 2.1.2.
-No marker shall fire more than one paintball within a 95 millisecond interval.
-This is the equivalent to 10.5 balls per second (bps). - 2.1.3.
-A player on the field of play whose marker fires two shots at or between 10.6 bps to 10.8 bps will be assessed a major penalty.
+The trigger has been pressed and released at least once every 200 milliseconds. - 2.1.1.3.
+Players with markers firing in a firing mode that does not comply with 2.1.1.1. and 2.1.1.2. will be given a major penalty.
+If the marker is also shooting 10.6 bps or above, the worse of the two penalties will be assessed.
+In this case, only one penalty will be assessed. - 2.1.2.
+No marker shall fire more than one paintball within a 95-millisecond interval.
+This is the equivalent to 10.5 balls per second (bps).

-- 2.1.4.
+- 2.1.3.
+A player on the field of play whose marker fires two shots at or between 10.6 bps to 10.8 bps will be assessed a major penalty. - 2.1.4.
 A player on the field of play whose marker fires two shots at or between 10.9 bps and 12.4 bps will be assessed a major penalty (assessed on the next point) and the point in which the infraction occurred would automatically go to the opposing team. - 2.1.5.
 A player on the field of play whose marker fires two shots at or above 12.5 bps will be assessed a major penalty (assessed on the next point) and the point in which the infractions occurred will automatically go to the opposing team.
 The player who receives the penalty will be suspended for the remainder of the match in which the infraction occurred and the following match for all Race-to-X formats.
-Players shooting at or above 12.5 bps in the 5-man format will be suspended for the following four points that their team plays.
+Players shooting at or above 12.5 bps in the 5-man format will be suspended for the following four points that their team plays. - 2.1.6.
+A player may use a mechanical marker or an electronic marker capped at 5.5 balls per second in the Mechanical Division.